Construction Business Financing

 General Contractor Financing

-General contractor financing addresses the cash flow challenges that GCs face managing multiple projects with staggered payment schedules.
-Progress billing, retainage holdbacks, and material procurement timelines create gaps between spending and collecting that can strain even profitable contracting businesses.
+General contractor financing tackles the cash flow issues GCs often encounter when juggling multiple projects with staggered payment timelines.
+Spending may outpace collecting due to progress billing, retainage holdbacks, and material procurement schedules, creating financial strain even for successful contracting businesses.

-Common financing needs for general contractors include working capital to cover payroll and materials between progress payments, equipment financing for owned heavy equipment and tools, and bonding support for larger commercial and government projects.
+For general contractors, financing needs typically include working capital to handle payroll and materials in the interim between progress payments, equipment financing for their heavy machinery and tools, and bonding support for larger commercial and government projects.

-REIL Capital offers financing structured around construction payment cycles.
-Whether you need bridge capital to cover the gap between mobilization and first progress payment, or equipment financing to add capacity for a new project, our approval process is designed for contractors who need funding quickly.
+REIL Capital structures financing around the unique cycles of construction payments.
+Whether you’re seeking bridge capital to bridge the gap from mobilization to your first progress payment or equipment financing to expand capacity for a new project, our approval process is streamlined for contractors in need of quick funding.

 Contractor Loans

-REIL Capital approves contractor loans based on business revenue and project pipeline rather than requiring perfect credit.
-With a minimum of 6 months in business, $20K in monthly revenue, and a 500+ credit score, most contractors qualify for funding from $20K to $5M.
+REIL Capital takes a different approach by approving loans based on business revenue and project pipeline rather than insisting on immaculate credit scores.
+If you've been in business for at least 6 months, bring in $20K in monthly revenue, and have a credit score above 500, you're likely in a good spot to receive funding ranging from $20K to $5M.

 Construction Equipment Financing